Photocatalytic Upcycling of Plastics as a Sustainable Energy Alternative

 3. Harvard University, USA

-Xin Ying’s research focuses on photocatalytic reactions that can upcycle plastics into crucial platform chemicals at an ambient temperature and pressure.
+Her research focuses on photocatalytic reactions that can upcycle plastics into crucial platform chemicals at an ambient temperature and pressure.
 This ensures plastic waste can be upcycled for other purposes in a sustainable approach such as ‘mining’ plastic waste as a sustainable alternative to fossil fuels for energy generation and the production of chemical feedstock.

 During the proposed attachment, she aims to further develop her current photocatalytic patent to contribute to effective waste-to-wealth solutions for Malaysia.